Nth Cst & Tableland 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, eastern Australia, the south Pacific, South America, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 10 December to 14 December, 24 December to 28 December, and 6 January to 10 January.
-Rain events originating in the tropics and moving south are possible about 12 December to 16 December, 27 December to 31 December, and 1 January to 5 January.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 September to 13 September, 27 September to 1 October, and 6 October to 10 October.
+Rain events originating in the tropics and moving south are possible about 11 September to 15 September, and 4 October to 8 October.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.